mbonesi/Dummy/README.md

-# Dummy project for VSCode IDE debugging (gdb) with ESP8266 ESP-12E microcontrollers
+# launch.json file for VSCode IDE debugging (gdb) with ESP8266 ESP-12E microcontrollers
 aftera a LOT of struggling with the settings, I finally made it to get the ball rolling.

 IF the launch.json file inside the .vscode folder gets overwritten by PlatformIO use content